unkn0wn-root/resterm/docs/resterm.md

 - If a template fails to expand (undefined variable), Resterm leaves the placeholder intact and surfaces an error banner.
 - Combine `@capture request ...` with test scripts to assert on response headers without cluttering file/global scopes.
 - Inline curl import works best with single commands; complex shell pipelines may need manual cleanup.
-- `Ctrl+Shift+V` pins the focused response pane—ideal for diffing the last good response against the current attempt.
+- `Ctrl+Shift+V` pins the focused response pane-ideal for diffing the last good response against the current attempt.
 - Keep secrets in environment files or runtime globals marked as `-secret`.
 Remember that history stores the raw response unless you add `@no-log` or redact the payload yourself.

 For additional questions or feature requests, open an issue on GitHub.